ashkeel/overlays/README.md

 ## License

-All code is licensed under ISC, see `LICENSE` for more info.
+All code is licensed under AGPL-3.0-only, see `LICENSE` for more info.
 All assets in `assets/` belong to their respective owners and are not licensed under any license!